Who We Are

 THE DATA TRUST

-The OneFlorida Data Trust’s repository of statewide health-care data is regularly updated with the inclusion of new partners and data refreshes from existing partners.
+The OneFlorida+ Data Trust’s regional repository of healthcare data is regularly updated with the inclusion of new partners and data refreshes from existing partners.
 All data are cleaned, transformed, curated and contained in a centralized data warehouse, allowing streamlined inquiries and uniform results based on high-quality data.
-Legal agreements for data use and use of OneFlorida’s centralized IRB have already been negotiated with all partners, reducing paperwork and administrative burden.
+Legal agreements for data use and use of OneFlorida+’s centralized IRB have already been negotiated with all partners, reducing paperwork and administrative burden.

-Scientists and clinicians across Florida rely on the OneFlorida Data Trust to support a variety of research activities, including hypothesis generation, cohort discovery, prep-to-research activities, participant enrollment, observational studies, research workflow (such as informed consent and eligibility determination), and study data collection.
+Scientists and clinicians across the Southeast rely on the OneFlorida+ Data Trust to support a variety of research activities, including hypothesis generation, cohort discovery, prep-to-research activities, participant enrollment, observational studies, research workflow (such as informed consent and eligibility determination), and study data collection.

 Intervention sites include academic health care centers and affiliated clinics, private health systems and clinics, public health care systems and clinics, community health centers, and physician-owned practices.